 -

-On the Review <my-stack-name> page, click Rollback on failure and then click Submit.
+On the Review <my-unique-deployment-name> page, click Submit.

-Removing a Node from an Existing Cluster
+Removing Nodes from an Existing Cluster

 You must perform this step while the cluster is running.